 In this three week course you will be introduced to the wonderful technique of ecoprinting and will learn how to create your own ecoprints on paper.
 Each week you will receive a different module taking you through the steps to create your own prints.
 This technique can be done at home using some basic materials.

-In module 1 you will gather together all the materials and equipment that you need, including plant matter, and prepare your prints to create bundles ready for printing – I’ve added a list of the materials you’ll need under the ticket sales below.
+In module 1 you will gather together all the materials and equipment that you need, including plant matter, and prepare your prints to create bundles ready for printing – I’ve added a list of the materials you’ll need below.
 These are all things that are usually easily available but due to the current situation with COVID-19 I’m publishing the list so that you can make sure you’re able to get them before you sign up.
 In module 2 you will learn how to heat your bundles to create your prints and finally in module 3 you will unwrap your bundles to reveal your prints and decide how you would like to present them.
 This course has been designed so that you can either complete it week by week or in your own time at a later date.

 If you have any questions then please contact me using the contact form here